 The mollusc surfaces examined displayed small scales of roughness and waviness, predominately in the nanometer range.
 Most surfaces were highly complex with Fd values close to the maximum.
 Surfaces had either periodic texture or a greater distribution of peaks, but not valleys.
 All surfaces were highly isotropic and therefore had less directionality and more randomness.
 The surfaces had a moderate hydrophobicity.
 The mollusc surfaces characterised differed at the class, family and species level.
 Bivalves had significantly higher waviness profiles and were more positively skewed in the roughness and waviness profiles whilst gastropods had significantly greater fractal dimensions.
-The Ra, Wa, Rsk and Fd parameters differed significantly between families, whilst at the species level all parameters differed significantly except hydrophobicity.
+The Ra, Wa, Rsk and Fd parameters differed significantly except hydrophobicity.
 Several of the surfaces parameters were correlated together.